-Since bulk of the approvals was in power and fuel and infrastructure sectors, this resulted in raising the size of investment approvals.
-For instance, only 58 proposals (0.8 per cent of total) in the range of over ₹ 500 crores accounted for 38 per cent of total approvals
+Since bulk of the approvals were in power and fuel and infrastructure sectors, this resulted in raising the size of investment approvals.
+For instance, only 58 proposals (0.8 per cent of total) in the range of over Rs.500 crores accounted for 38 per cent of total approvals investment.
+If we add all proposals aboveRs.100 crores, they account for 72 per cent of total approvals.
+Thus, large size investment proposals are likely to dominate foreign investment and the success of foreign collaborations will be judged on the basis of large size projects.